 Physical Intervention is not to be seen in isolation.
-It is but one strategy available to staff and should always be seen as a last resort when all other strategies have failed.
+It is but one strategy available to staff and should always be a last resort when all other strategies have failed.
 Physical interventions can be placed in two broad categories:

-Emergency Interventions:
+Emergency interventions:

-Emergency interventions will involve ideally a minimum of two staff employing, where necessary, one or a combination of the strategies from Team Teach in response to an incident.
+Emergency interventions will involve ideally a minimum of two staff employing, where necessary, one or a combination of the strategies taught to school staff from a recognised training provider e.g. Team Teach in response to an incident.
 This will occur when all other strategies have been exhausted or the incident requires a rapid physical response (for example a child running on to the road).

-Planned Interventions:
+Planned interventions:

-Planned interventions involve a minimum of two staff employing, where necessary, one or a combination of the strategies from Team Teach as an agreed response to an identified behaviour.
+Planned interventions involve a minimum of two staff employing, where necessary, one or a combination of the strategies taught to school staff from a recognised training provider e.g. Team Teach as an agreed response to an identified behaviour.
 This will be documented in the Positive Handling Plan which must form part of the pupil's Behaviour Management Plan and will be reviewed along with 6 monthly IEPs.
 Permission of parents will be sought before initiating this as an accepted response.
-The Behaviour Management Plan will list the accepted strategies to be used as well as strategies that may be used beforehand e.g. de-escalation techniques.
+The Behaviour Management Plan will list the accepted strategies to be used as well as strategies that may be used beforehand e.g. deescalation techniques.